-- 10.1 Risk assessment and risk management are the terms used to describe the process of thinking about the risks of any activity and taking steps to counter them. - 10.2 The Business Manager ensures that regular written risk assessments are undertaken of premises, methods of work and all school sponsored activities whether on or off site.
+- 10.1 Risk assessment and risk management are the terms used to describe the process of thinking about the risks of any activity and taking steps to counter them. - 10.2 The Deputy Head ensures that regular written risk assessments are undertaken of premises, methods of work and all school sponsored activities whether on or off site.
 These must be reviewed following changes in circumstances or personnel or in accordance with agreed timetables. - 10.3 A regular programme of planned assessments is to be completed.
 In high-risk areas, risk assessments should be reviewed termly.
-In other activity areas, risk assessments should be reviewed on an annual basis. - 10.4 Written risk assessments will identify all defects and deficiencies together with the necessary remedial action or risk control measures. - 10.5 The results of all risk assessments will be reported by the Business Manager to the Board of Governors who will prioritise issues and assign resources to undertake remedial/control measures where required. - 10.6 Appropriate training is given to ensure that risk assessment and risk management are effective: see Section 15 following. - 10.7 There is a specific fire risk (prevention) policy maintained by the Business Manager. - 10.8 There is a Whole-School Covid-19 Risk Assessment, which all staff have read and understood.
+In other activity areas, risk assessments should be reviewed on an annual basis. - 10.4 Written risk assessments will identify all defects and deficiencies together with the necessary remedial action or risk control measures. - 10.5 The results of all risk assessments will be reported by the Deputy Head to the Board of Governors who will prioritise issues and assign resources to undertake remedial/control measures where required. - 10.6 Appropriate training is given to ensure that risk assessment and risk management are effective: see Section 15 following. - 10.7 There is a specific fire risk (prevention) policy maintained by the Deputy Head. - 10.8 There is a Whole-School Covid-19 Risk Assessment, which all staff have read and understood.
 It is updated regularly, depending on situations as they arise.
-The current version is available to all staff on the All Staff Team.
+The current version is available to all staff.
 Should a stakeholder wish to understand it further, the details of the Risk Assessment can be discussed with them; however, it is not published in its entirety, due to its complexity and ever-changing nature.
-If parents wish to discuss this further, they should contact the Business Manager. - 11) Pupils - 11.1 All pupils are expected, within their expertise and ability, to: - Exercise personal responsibility for the safety of themselves and their fellow pupils
+If parents wish to discuss this further, they should contact the school.